-Setting up a 20 gallon tank takes a little bit of time and effort but it’s not as complicated as it can seem.
-I recently upgraded my 10 gallon tank to a little 20 gallon Hexagon tank from Top Fin so I thought I would show you all the pieces and parts that make this little guy work.
+If you’re looking to get into the fish keeping hobby a 20 gallon fish tank is the perfect place to start.
+Setting up a little 20 gallon tank takes a little bit of time and effort but it’s not as complicated as it can seem.
+I upgraded my very first 10 gallon tank to a little 20 gallon tank a few years ago so I thought I would show you all the pieces and parts that make this little guy work.

 If you’re researching how to set up a 20 gallon aquarium chances are you are setting up a brand new fish tank.
-While I do have a 55 gallon fish tank and a small 10 gallon I needed all new supplies sized specifically for a 20 gallon tank… so I was thrilled when my brother surprised me with this little 20 gallon Hexagon tank for my birthday!
+While I do have two larger 55 gallon fish tanks when I went to set up this 20 gallon fish tank I needed all new supplies (since the 10 gallon supplies were not strong enough for my new 20 gallon… also how many times in a paragraph can you say “20 gallon fish tank” before it’s completely over-rated?)… so I was thrilled when my brother surprised me with this little 20 gallon hexagon tank for my birthday!

 Either way let’s get started with all the things you’ll need!